pulumi/examples/azure-py-aks-multicluster/README.md

     $ pulumi config set sshPublicKey < key.rsa.pub
     ```

+1. Create a Python virtualenv, activate it, and install dependencies:

+    ```bash
+    $ python3 -m venv venv
+    $ source venv/bin/activate
+    $ pip install -r requirements.txt
+    ```

-3. Deploy everything with the `pulumi up` command.
+1. Deploy everything with the `pulumi up` command.
 This provisions all the Azure resources necessary, including
    an Active Directory service principal and AKS clusters:

     ```bash
     $ pulumi up
     ```

-4. After a couple minutes, your AKS clusters will be ready.
+1. After a couple minutes, your AKS clusters will be ready.
 The AKS cluster names will be printed as output variables
    once `pulumi up` completes.

     ```bash